ukmadlz/docs/docs/cli/commands/policy-download.md

 # policy download

-Download a policy from the CloudQuery Policy Hub
+Download a policy from the CloudQuery Policy Hub.

 ## Usage
 ```